-Project Name ID FFY 2020 Budgeted Total Funding Work Products (reports, technical memoranda, and other work products or activities) Other Technical Support: MPO Staff-Generated Research Topics 20904 \$40,000 Pass Ame goal the l Passenger Water Transportation Services in Massachusetts as of 2018.
+Project Name ID FFY 2020 Budgeted Total Funding Work Products (reports, technical memoranda, and other work products or activities) Other Technical Support: MPO Staff-Generated Research Topics 20904 \$40,000 Inventory of Ferry Boat and Other Passenger Water Transportation Services in Massachusetts as of 2018.
+Initial comparison of 2015-17 MBTA Systemwide Survey demographic data to American Community Survey data with goal of developing a model that estimates the likely demographics of transit riders at a route or subroute level.
 FFY 2019 Studies Active Transportation: Pedestrian Report Card Assessment Dashboard 13292 \$8,700 Final report and presentation to MPO.
 Roadway and Multimodal Mo bility: New and Emerging Metrics for Roadway Usage 13292 \$5,720 Final report and presentation to MPO.
 Addressing Safety, Mobility, and Access on Subregional Priority Roadways FFY 2019 13419 \$7,220 Final report and presentation to MPO.
 Addressing Priority Corridors from the LRTP Needs Assessment FFY 2019 13519 \$7,630 Final report and presentation to MPO.
 Low-Cost Improvements to Express-Highway Bottlenecks FFY 2019 13619 \$7,420 Final report and presentation to MPO.